Can You Tan Through Water? Everything You Need To Know

 It is completely possible to be sunburned by the reflection of light on water.
 Not only will your skin be exposed to direct UV rays, but it will also be hit with UV rays reflecting from the surface of the water.
 This is almost like double damage done to your skin.

-Your upper body will most probably be exposed outside of the water, and your face and shoulders will more likely be hit with the effects of the reflective UV rays from the top of the water.
 This can cause serious sunburn to your skin, so try to stay in the shade in the water if any is available.

 Can You Tan In Any Water?

-Murky, dirty bodies of water, such as lakes or dams, are harder to tan through.
-The excess mud and debris stop the sun from penetrating deep into the water, which means your skin will not be exposed to too many UV rays which could cause a tan.
+The excess mud and debris stop the sun from penetrating deep into the water, which means your skin will not be exposed to too many UV rays, which could cause a tan.

 The light absorption of the water plays a big role in the tanning difference experienced in varying bodies of water.
-UV rays are absorbed less in clear bodies of water, whereas UV rays are absorbed more in murky waters.

 Deeper Water

 The deeper you are in the water, the less likely you are to develop a tan.
-This is due to the light absorption of the water, the further down you go, the less light there is available.
+This is due to the light absorption of the water; the further down you go, the less light there is available.

 This does not mean that you can ditch the sunscreen.
-You should always be strict with applying a liberal amount of sunscreen to your skin throughout the day, even if you are spending time in the water.
-There is still a good chance of you being sunburned, whether from UV rays reaching down into the water, or from the reflection of UV rays at the top of the water.
+You should always apply a liberal amount of sunscreen to your skin throughout the day, even if you are spending time in the water.

 How To Protect Your Skin Under Water

 There is no need to shy away from swimming just because you are worried about tanning underwater.
-There are some really effective ways to protect your skin from tanning underwater.

 Sunscreen